[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 - There can be a Court Order for the removal of a liquidator.
 The threshold for removal is generally high.

-That is a overall snapshot of the winding up regime in Malaysia.
-Although Malaysia has transitioned from the Companies Act 1965 to the Companies Act 2016, there are two winding up regimes that need to exist side by side.
-For winding up that commenced under the old Companies Act 1965, the old procedure and the old forms would still apply.
+The above is an overall snapshot of the winding up regime in Malaysia.
+We must still take note of the old Companies Act 1965 provisions and procedures.
+Due to the transitional provisions under the Companies Act 2016, for winding up that commenced under the old Companies Act 1965, the old procedure and the old forms would still apply.
 Where the winding up commenced under the new Companies Act 2016, then the new provisions would apply.